BHCyber/FortiSandbox-Client/README.md

 # FortiSandboxClient
-A C# software client consumes FortiSandbox API to Triger a scan job for a specific file directly from the endpoint
+A C# software client consumes FortiSandbox API to triger a scan job for a specific file directly from the endpoint.